 While your air conditioner is made to withstand the weather, including rain and hail damage, occasionally you need to call your air conditioning repair technician to inspect likely damage.
 If your AC system sits in standing water, due to flooding or other unexpected issues, it can cause terrible damage to the moving parts and electrical components.
-The water usually has to reach about a foot in depth to affect your air conditioner, but if there has been any flooding whatsoever, call Service Experts Heating & Air Conditioning for an AC inspection right away.
+The water usually has to reach about a foot in depth to affect your air conditioner, but if there has been any flooding whatsoever, call Stevenson Service Experts for an AC inspection right away.

 If severe storms or flooding caused your AC system to sit in standing water, there are a couple of things we advise doing to avoid further damage or dangerous conditions: